Search for meteorological sonde with RaspberryPi

 then located in the file named mycoordinates.txt.
 You can turn on

-regular backup with the AUTO OFF button.
+regular backup with the AUTO button.
 In this case, our own location

 is saved every 30 seconds, which we can then analyze and plot the path